Protothecosis: Treatment

 Treatment with amphotericin B has been reported.

 In cattle

 Cattle can be affected by protothecal enteritis and mastitis.
-Protothecal mastitis is endemic worldwide, although most cases of infected herds have been reported in Germany, the United States, and Brazil.
+Protothecal mastitis occurs worldwide, although most cases of have been reported from Germany, the United States, and Brazil.

 In dogs

 Disseminated protothecosis is most commonly seen in dogs.
 The algae enters the body through the mouth or nose and causes infection in the intestines.
 From there it can spread to the eye, brain, and kidneys.
 Symptoms can include diarrhea, weight loss, weakness, inflammation of the eye (uveitis), retinal detachment, ataxia, and seizures.

 Dogs with acute blindness and diarrhea that develop exudative retinal detachment should be assessed for protothecosis.
 Diagnosis is through culture or finding the organism in a biopsy, cerebrospinal fluid, vitreous humour, or urine.
 Treatment of the disseminated form in dogs is very difficult, although use of antifungal medication has been successful in a few cases.
 Prognosis for cutaneous protothecosis is guarded and depends on the surgical options.
 Prognosis for the disseminated form is grave.
 This may be due to delayed recognition and treatment.